SamHurst47/Web_Ser_Crawl/README.md

 A Python-based web crawler and search engine that scrapes quotes from [quotes.toscrape.com](https://quotes.toscrape.com), builds an inverted index for fast searching, and provides a command-line interface for querying quotes by content or author.

 ## AI Assistance Declaration

+This project was developed with the assistance of multiple Generative AI tools, used strategically throughout different phases of development:

+### Tools Used:
+- **GitHub Copilot:** Code completion and syntax suggestions during implementation
+- **Google Gemini:** Architecture planning, debugging support, and algorithm explanations
+- **Claude (Anthropic):** Feature ideation, code review, and documentation refinement

+### Specific Uses:
+- **Planning & Architecture:** AI tools helped brainstorm the modular structure (crawler, indexer, search, spellcheck) and suggest implementation approaches for TF-IDF ranking and edit distance algorithms
+- **Code Development:** Copilot provided autocompletion for repetitive patterns; Gemini and Claude helped debug complex issues, particularly with the inverted index structure and spell checker logic
+- **Feature Suggestions:** AI suggested implementing the Levenshtein edit distance algorithm for spell checking and logarithmic scaling for TF-IDF calculations
+- **Documentation:** AI assisted in drafting README sections, docstrings, and code comments for clarity
+- **Testing:** AI helped generate edge case scenarios and suggested test coverage improvements

-This project was developed with the assistance of Generative AI tools.
-Generative AI was used to support tasks such as idea generation, drafting text, improving clarity, and refining code or documentation.
-All final decisions, implementation, and responsibility for the content remain with the project author.
+All final decisions, implementation choices, and responsibility for the content remain entirely with me as the project author. with the project author.

 ---